Selective serotonin reuptake inhibitor: Persistent pulmonary hypertension

 Persistent pulmonary hypertension (PPHN) is a serious and life-threatening, but very rare, lung condition that occurs soon after the birth of the newborn.
 Newborn babies with PPHN have high pressure in their lung blood vessels and are not able to get enough oxygen into their bloodstream.
 About 1 to 2 babies per 1000 babies born in the U.S. develop PPHN shortly after birth, and often they need intensive medical care.
 It is associated with about a 25% risk of significant long-term neurological deficits.
-A 2014 meta analysis found no increased risk of persistent pulmonary hypertension associated with exposure to SSRI's in early pregnancy and a slight increase in risk associates with exposure late in pregnancy; "an estimated 286 to 351 women would need to be treated with an SSRI in late pregnancy to result in an average of one additional case of persistent pulmonary hypertension of the newborn".
-A review published in 2012 reached conclusions very similar to those of the 2014 study.
+A 2014 meta analysis found no increased risk of persistent pulmonary hypertension associated with exposure to SSRIs in early pregnancy and a slight increase in risk associates with exposure late in pregnancy; "an estimated 286 to 351 women would need to be treated with an SSRI in late pregnancy to result in an average of one additional case of persistent pulmonary hypertension of the newborn".
+A review published in 2012 reached conclusions similar to those of the 2014 study.